 Paid search has a different ROI in China

-Although the brand has collected good results regarding paid search on Baidu – Google’s Chinese counterpart – Hoecke points out that competition is too high to gain high ROI.
-When Benefit Cosmetics experiences that every dollar invested is paid for five times in North America, it understood that the same investment only helped them breaking even on Chinese search engines.
+Although the brand has collected good results regarding paid search on Baidu – Google’s Chinese counterpart – Hoecke points out that the competition is too high to gain high ROI.
+When Benefit Cosmetics experienced that every dollar invested is paid for five times in North America, it understood that the same investment only helped them break even on Chinese search engines.

 Social media is powerful in China

 Social media is a very powerful tool in China, especially the WeChat application which is used by everybody who owns a mobile.
 As Chinese consumers chat about and recommend their favorite products on WeChat before buying them on that same application, it sure looks promising to brands willing to enter the market.

 BENEFIT COSMETICS’ MARKETING IN CHINA